Summing up 2020: Major events of the past year

 Oil prices began to fall as the novel coronavirus was spreading across the globe.
 At first, the price gradually decreased from $ 70 to $ 50 per barrel.
 Lockdowns prompted investors to focus on safer assets like , and yen.

-On 5-6 March 2020, the petroleum-exporting countries including Saudi Arabia, Africa, the United States and Russia met at the 178th (Extraordinary) OPEC Meeting.
+On 5-6 March 2020, the petroleum-exporting countries including Saudi Arabia, Africa, the United States and Russia met at the 178th (Extraordinary) Meeting.
 For the first time in history oil producing countries failed to reach a consensus on oil output cuts aimed at achieving balance and stability in the oil market, harmed by the outbreak.
 In response to Russia's refusal to reduce oil production, Saudi Arabia launched an aggressive price war, ramping up its output to record levels.

 The markets were already affected by a major fall in demand due to the pandemic.
 With Saudi Arabia slashing its selling prices and increasing oil production, the collapse of the oil industry was inevitable.